Congratulations to 2022-2023 On the Books State Partners:

 the University of South Carolina and the University of Virginia!

-Partners will use the workflows and documentation created by the On the Books team to create well-documented textual datasets of laws enacted in their states during the Jim Crow era (1866-1967).
+Partners are using the workflows and documentation created by the On the Books team to create well-documented textual datasets of laws enacted in their states during the Jim Crow era (1866-1967).
 They will also use machine learning to identify Jim Crow language in the laws.
 Partners will train their models using the training set created by the On the Books team, which contains laws that were labeled by experts as either “Jim Crow” or “not Jim Crow”.
-The cohort will meet monthly to work though any challenges that arise while adapting the scripts and workflows created for North Carolina to work with the digitized legal volumes for South Carolina and Virginia.
+The cohort meets monthly to work though any challenges that arise while adapting the scripts and workflows created for North Carolina to work with the digitized legal volumes for South Carolina and Virginia.

 Call for Proposals (CLOSED)

 Partner States ($55,000 award)

 On the Books: Jim Crow and Algorithms of Resistance (OTB) is a project from the University Libraries at the University of North Carolina at Chapel Hill that has created a text corpus of NC General Statutes from 1866-1967 and used text analysis and expert assessments to identify laws likely to be Jim Crow laws.
 The Jim Crow laws identified by the project are available as a plain text corpus and can be searched from the OTB website.
 The project website lists and contextualizes the Jim Crow laws and provides educational resources.
 A GitHub repository provides documented scripts generated by the project team.

 OTB has received funding from Mellon Foundation to expand the project to two additional states and facilitate the use of OTB products in research and teaching.
 Funds will be regranted to teams from two partner states, who will have sixteen months to create corpora for their own states and use the OTB training set to identify laws likely to be Jim Crow laws.